snipe/snipe-it/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-### Security

-To report a security vulnerability, please email security@snipeitapp.com instead of using the issue tracker.

 ## Contributors